 Downtime can also be a major factor in determining how bad a disaster can be.
 In essence, downtime is any time that your business isn’t working as you intend it to, and it can have multiple layers of depth.
 It’s one thing for an employee not being able to access important information, but another entirely if your entire workforce can’t work properly due to the Internet or electricity being down.
 Basically, anytime when your business isn’t making money or being productive, it’s in a state of downtime.
 You need to do everything in your power to make sure this doesn’t happen.

 One of the best ways to ensure that your business suffers minimal downtime is by implementing an enterprise-level data backup solution.
-Michell Consulting Group can help you with business continuity to make sure that your organization isn’t derailed by a disaster scenario.
-To learn more, reach out to us at 305-592-5620.
+COMPANYNAME can help you with business continuity to make sure that your organization isn’t derailed by a disaster scenario.
+To learn more, reach out to us at PHONENUMBER.